gwegayhu/Open-Source-EDTech-Courseware-/ARCHITECTURE.md

 contains only a thousand or so users in a particular school instead of a table that contains all users in a district/country).

+## Directories
-* **Directories** (typically country or regional level): a directory server lists realms.
+**Directories** (typically country or regional level): a directory server lists realms.
 It is used by the RESPECT app to find the realm for a given school name.
 Directory servers are also used when handling sign-up invitations.

+Using a directory is recommended, but not required.
+Directories allow the user to:
+* Find their school using the school name
+* Join using a numerical invite code.

+A user can manually enter a link for the realm in the RESPECT app.